cityofaustin/vision-zero/atd-vzd/README.md

 ### Add a custom lookup value to a CRIS-managed lookup table

 ### Debugging record triggers

+The various record insert and update trigger functions which manage the `_cris` and `_edits` data flows have debugging statements embedded.
+Debug messaging can be enabled on a per-client-session basis by excuting the command `set client_min_messages to debug;` in your SQL client.
+Your SQL client will now log debug messages when you use it to make record inserts and updates.

 ## Audit fields and change logs